 Defaults.ziparchive, a folder with the name

-Defaultsbecomes available that includes JS7 - Job Resources to publish global JS7 - Job Environment Variables to your shell jobs.
+Defaultsbecomes available which includes JS7 - Job Resources for publishing global JS7 - Job Environment Variables to your shell jobs.

-- Deploy defaults to your JS7 Controller, see JS7 - Deployment.
+- To deploy defaults to your JS7 Controller, see JS7 - Deployment.

-You might be interested in downloading a number of examples for workflows and jobs for operation with Agents on Unix and Windows respectively.
-The examples can be helpful to create your own workflows and job dependencies.
-The examples correspond to what you find from the JS7 - Online Demo.
-Please import the Defaults explained with the previous chapter before importing examples.
+You might be interested in downloading a number of examples of workflows and jobs for operation with Agents on Unix and Windows respectively.
+The examples can be helpful for creating your own workflows and job dependencies.
+The examples correspond to those that you will find in the JS7 - Online Demo.
+Please import the Defaults as explained in the previous section before importing examples.

 - Download Examples for use with Unix Agents (.tar.gz import): https://download.sos-berlin.com/JobScheduler.2.3/Examples.tar.gz